Rep. Keith Ellison of Minnesota utilized a copy of the Quran for the ceremonial photo op pose with the Speaker of the House following his swearing-in.

 [Rest of article here.]

 While the general basis of the controversy is real, editorials like the one appearing in TownHall.com erred in maintaining that Ellison would be sworn into Congress by taking an oath with his hand upon the Quran.
-Actually, no Bibles or other religious texts are used during the swearing-in ceremony for the House of Representatives — incoming House members simply stand in front of the speaker’s podium en masse, raise their right hands, and recite an oath in which they swear to uphold the Constitution.
-Bibles are generally either carried by new House members during the ceremony or don’t make an appearance until the newly-sworn Congressmen pose with them during a post-swearing-in photo opportunity with the Speaker of the House:
+Actually, no Bibles or other religious texts are used during the swearing-in ceremony for the House of Representatives — incoming House members simply stand in front of the speaker's podium en masse, raise their right hands, and recite an oath in which they swear to uphold the Constitution.
+Bibles are generally either optionally carried by some new House members during the ceremony or make an appearance only when the newly-sworn Congressmen pose with them during a post-swearing-in photo opportunity with the Speaker of the House:

 When newly elected members of Congress raise their right hands to take the oath of office in January, they won't be placing their left hands on the Bible or any other religious text.During official swearing-in ceremonies, newly elected members don't place their hand on any book.
 However, individual members may choose to carry a sacred text.

 "Some members carry a Bible.
 You don't actually put your hand on a Bible.
 I can't see how anyone would object to carrying a Qur'an," said Senate historian Don Ritchie.

 In Congress, the House speaker administers the oath to members en masse on the House floor.
 It's up to individual members if they want to hold a religious text, said Fred Beuttler, House deputy historian.

 First-time members are more likely to carry a sacred text or have their family and religious leader present for a staged ceremony in the speaker's or their own office, Beuttler said.